 S24-02.
 Maintenance of documentation as basis for CPE credit for self study programs.
-For CPE program sponsors using method 1 (pilot tests) as the basis for CPE credit for self study programs, appropriate pilot test records must be retained regarding the following:
+For CPE program sponsors using method 1 (pilot tests) as the basis for CPE credit for self study programs, as well as adaptive learning self study programs, appropriate pilot test records must be retained regarding the following:

-- When the pilot test was conducted - The intended participant population - How the sample of pilot testers was selected - Names and credentials and relevant experience of sample pilot test participants - For CPA pilot testers, the state of licensure, license number, and status of license should be maintained - A summary of pilot test participants' actual completion time - Statement from each pilot tester to confirm that the pilot tester is independent from the course development group and that the pilot tester was not informed in advance of the expected completion time
+- When the pilot test was conducted - The intended participant population - How the sample of pilot testers was selected - Names and credentials and relevant experience of sample pilot test participants - For CPA pilot testers, the state of licensure, license number, and status of license should be maintained - A summary of pilot test participants' actual completion time

+Statement from each pilot tester to confirm that the pilot tester is independent from the course development group and that the pilot tester was not informed in advance of the expected completion time

-For CPE program sponsors using method 2 (word count formula) as the basis for CPE credit for self-study programs, the word count formula calculation, as well as the supporting documentation for the data used in the word count formula (for example, word count; number of review questions, exercises, and final examination questions; duration of audio or video segments, or both, if applicable; and actual calculation), must be retained.
+For CPE program sponsors using method 2 (word count formula) as the basis for CPE credit for self study programs, the word count formula calculation, as well as the supporting documentation for the data used in the word count formula (for example, word count; number of review questions, exercises, and final examination questions; duration of audio or video segments, or both, if applicable; and actual calculation), must be retained.
+For adaptive learning self study programs, all potential paths that a learner could take to complete the program must be documented and retained.

 S24-03.
 Maintenance of documentation of element of engagement for group live programs.
 In addition to the requirements in S24-01, group live CPE program sponsors must retain the program outline, agenda, speaker notes or other documentation that evidences the element of engagement related to course content during each credit of CPE planned for the group live program.
+As noted in S7-01, in certain limited circumstances, such as a high-profile keynote session, an element of engagement may not be appropriate.
+In such cases, the sponsor should document the justification.

 S24-04.
-Maintenance of documentation of instructions and information to participants regarding the components comprising a blended learning program.
+Maintenance of documentation of instructions and information to participants regarding the components that comprise a blended learning program.
 In addition to the requirements in S24-01, blended learning CPE program sponsors must retain clear instructions and information that summarizes the different components of the blended learning program and what must be completed or achieved during each component in order to qualify for CPE credits.
 The CPE program sponsor must also retain documentation of the course progression and what CPE credits were earned by participants upon the completion of the components.